All our missions are accurately logged. This

 operations within 6 days.

 Despite the late arrival, we went from Ouagadougou to Léo in the dark after the arrival directly.
-The next day about 50 patients waited for us with their companions.
+The next day about 50 patients were waiting for us with their companions.

 Golden Life American Hospital, Bamako (Mali) from 26 August 2019 to 4 September 2019.